tsj2003/image-classification-cerebrium-/README.md

         - Why did you implement it that way?
         - Is there any way you would improve it?
     - Explain what tests you have developed and how
+    - Explain what parts of the assessment are completed and what is missing?
     - Make sure to submit the screen recording link in the submission after you are done recording
+    - Please note that the free plan on Loom only allows for videos up to 5 minutes in length.
+As such, you may need to record two separate 5-minute videos.

 **Model Details:**
 - Model is designed to perform classification on an input Image.